 These subscribers can even decide what type of content they want to hear about.
 People who want to get newsletters about music and audio may not be interested in code or web design topics.

 If you employ this strategy, you won’t have to worry about your subscribers thinking your content is irrelevant.

 This creates more work for you because you’ll have to write multiple newsletters each week and month.
 But it’s worth it because your conversion rates will be much higher for each campaign.

-If you’ve been reading my blogs for a while, you know how much I love using images and videos to explain concepts.
+If you’ve been reading our blogs for a while, you know how much we love using images and videos to explain concepts.

 While your newsletter isn’t a blog, you can still use the same strategy.
 You need to understand not everyone will read every word of your content.

 If you want your message to resonate with your audience, include visuals.
 Pictures and infographics make it easy for people to scan through your content.

 In addition, try to use videos in your newsletters as often as you can.
 Emails that include videos have 96% higher click through rate and about 5.6% higher open rates.